Monika-Jayasurya/ESG-Emission-Analysis-Dashboard/README.md

 🧠 Key Insights

->>Cameroon recorded the highest residual emissions, requiring targeted reduction strategies.
+- Cameroon recorded the highest residual emissions, requiring targeted reduction strategies.
->>Air transport contributed the most to total emissions — potential area for offset or route optimization.
+- Air transport contributed the most to total emissions — potential area for offset or route optimization.
->>2022–2023 show strong performance due to offset purchases exceeding emissions.
+- 2022–2023 show strong performance due to offset purchases exceeding emissions.
->>Achieved average net zero across all facilities, but continuous monitoring needed for non-neutral locations.
+- Achieved average net zero across all facilities, but continuous monitoring needed for non-neutral locations.

 🏁 Conclusion

 This project demonstrates a complete ESG data lifecycle — from data collection and emission computation to dashboard visualization.
 It showcases how analytics can help organizations:
-✅ Identify carbon hotspots
+- Identify carbon hotspots
-✅ Track sustainability progress
+-  Track sustainability progress
-✅ Communicate impact transparently
+-  Communicate impact transparently